Tires on your ATV and side by sides wear out over time, also, sometimes you need different tires for the different areas you ride.

 On average, you can expect a tire mount to cost anywhere from $10 to $30 per tire.

-A damaged rim, which is common on ATVs, can raise the price or make the mounting impossible.
+A damaged rim, which is common, can raise the price or make the mounting impossible.
 Make sure your rims are not damaged from rocks, sticks, or anything else before getting it fixed.